anwar-vizrt/employee-directory/README.md

 This project can be run on docker containers easily.
 Here are the steps

-1. Install latest version of [docker][https://docs.docker.com/install/] and [docker-compose][https://docs.docker.com/compose/install/] on your machine.
+1. Install latest version of [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) on your machine.
 2. Now we need to build the project.
 To do that, change the directory to your project root directory and run
 ```
 docker-compose build
 ```
-3. Now we can run the project by
+3. Now we can start the containers by running

 ```
 docker-compose up